 Last updated:

-Learn how to create, edit, and delete rules in dynamic groups via the web app.
+Learn how to create, edit, and delete membership rules in groups via the web app.

-Rules define the conditions for automatically adding users to a dynamic group.
+Membership rules define the conditions for automatically adding users to a group.
 These conditions are based on custom user fields, like role, location, or manager.
 When a user’s details match the rule criteria, they’ll be added or removed from the group automatically, helping you keep group membership up to date without the need for manual changes.

 Available rules and operations

-You can set up your dynamic group using different rules and operations depending on the user field's data type.
+You can set up membership using different rules and operations depending on the user field's data type.

 Rule logic